Deliverability 101: Six steps to protect your reputation

 For Gmail and Yahoo, the new maximum spam rate is set at 0.3%, but there are a few essential things to keep in mind:

-• Gmail and Yahoo have changed how spam complaint rates are calculated.
+• Gmail and Yahoo have changed how spam complaint rates are historically calculated.
 Instead of the usual method (complaint rate = complaints/emails delivered), they now use a different approach: complaint rate = complaints/emails that reached the inbox.

 • Gmail doesn’t share spam complaint rate data with senders, so the only way to check these rates is through the free Postmaster tools dashboard.
+Yahoo does provide spam complaint data to senders.

 What are the benefits of maintaining low spam complaint rates?